jamievlin/language-asymptote/README.md

 ![Screenshot 1](https://github.com/supakorn-ras/language-asymptote/raw/master/images/demo1.png)

+The official website of Asymptote is at http://asymptote.sourceforge.net/.

 ## Motivation

 The idea for Asymptote syntax highlighter was conceived during one of my study sessions.
 I was working for an assignment for Honours Calculus 2, and I needed a way to draw images digitally on LaTeX files since my drawing skills weren't good.
 So, I discovered Asymptote, which is a powerful vector graphics language (which I found easier to use than TikZ), however there weren't any language packages for Atom at the moment, and I found that managing asy documents is difficult due to lack of keyword emphasizing.
 So I've developed this package to help mitigate this difficulty.